 This is an introductory course designed to teach the process of science as it applies to biology today.
 Topics in biology that will be covered include heredity, evolution, and ecosystems.
-Three lecture hours per week and 10 three-hour labs during the semester.
 This course is not intended for science or allied health majors.
 (CR-fall & spr)